 Netflix’s Current Subscription Plans

-Currently Netflix’s subscription model offers three different rates: basic, standard, and premium.
-Here’s how they break down:
+Currently, Netflix’s subscription model offers three different rates: basic, standard, and premium.
+Here’s how the tiers break down:

 The middle price point, standard costs $15.49 per month.
 As the middle child the video quality is better than in the basic plan, with 1080p resolution.
 (But it pales in comparison to the premium plan.)
 Plus, subscribers can watch content on two devices—TV, computer, phone, or tablet—at a time.

-Currently Netflix’s top subscription package, it costs $19.99 per month.
+Currently, Netflix’s top subscription package, this tier costs $19.99 per month.
 And with a 4K and HDR resolution, it features the best video quality the streaming platform offers.
 And with its heftier price, more people can watch at once.
 Subscribers can watch content on four devices—TV, computer, phone, or tablet—at a time.

 How Netflix’s Password Sharing Crackdown Factors in

-This all comes just a month after Netflix started testing a plan to crack down on password sharing in Costa Rica, Peru, and Chile.
+Talk of an ad-supported tier comes as Netflix continues to test a plan to crack down on password sharing in Costa Rica, Peru, and Chile.
 The streaming service is rolling out ways to cut off sharing passwords between households.
 In doing so, Netflix is testing ways to offload extra users accessing an account in a home they don’t live in.
-One solution allows the subscriber to add an extra member for a fee.
-Another, invites the impeding profile to start a new account while keeping their curated profile.
 According to The New York Times, this crackdown strategy will go into effect globally around the same time the new subscription tier launches.

 In the Earnings Interview, Peters made it quite clear that this strategy will eventually go global in the next year or so.
 It certainly would make sense to have an even cheaper model design underway as Netflix looks to finally offload the person using their neighbor’s sister’s ex-boyfriend’s account.
-And by adding another model–one hopefully in a shiny, feasible price range—the streaming platform could retain users but actually bring in the revenue.
+And by adding another model–one hopefully in a shiny, feasible price range—the streaming platform could retain users but actually, bring in the revenue.
 Still, there’s a lot for the platform to work out in the meantime.
-But as long as their ads aren’t overwhelmingly loud, people may just accept them and an ad-supported tier.
+But as long as Netflix’s ads aren’t overwhelmingly loud, people may just accept them and an ad-supported tier.

 Originally published on April 20, 2022.